 appears music blog

 This blog existed at several locations.
 It was revived in February 2008, now at appears.wordpress.com.
-Salvageable entries are located in the archives, though anything older than six months is generally considered embarrassing by the author.
+Salvageable entries are located in the archives, though anything older than a couple of years is generally considered embarrassing by the author.

 To contact, send E-mail to Anna at appearsmusic[at]gmail[dot]com.